 Question: Hi Yangki, I’m a first timer on this blog and I have a really serious question: What happened to the saying “Absence makes the heart grow fonder”?

-Yangki’s Response: “Absence makes the heart grow fonder” still applies between two people who are fond of each other.
+Yangki’s Answer: “Absence makes the heart grow fonder” still applies between two people who are fond of each other.
 The key word here is “fond”.

 Unfortunately not many people understand what this means when it comes to break-ups and exes.